What's better than a hot stack of pumpkin pancakes on a cool fall morning? These guys are soft, fluffy & deliciously spiced. So easy, and so yummy!

 I’ve been baking up a storm of pumpkin-ey things lately… mostly because when you open a can of pumpkin (or make your own pumpkin puree), there’s always some left over.
 I think that’s the true reason why people are so pumpkin-crazy in the fall.
 If you start with pumpkin pancakes, you might as well go ahead and make pumpkin cake… and then, well, maybe some pumpkin cookies.
 After all, you have to use it up!
 (She says while eating said cookie.)

 Anyway, I’ve had so many requests for pumpkin pancakes, and this recipe is our favorite!
 They’re super simple to mix together, and they’re soft, fluffy, and deliciously spiced.
 What more could you want in a cozy fall breakfast?
 These are best the day they’re made, but I enjoyed the frozen leftovers as well 🙂

 Because this recipe is vegan, it’s totally egg-free.
-Pumpkin is the perfect natural egg-replacer, giving these pancakes moisture and lift, so they’re nice and fluffy!
+Pumpkin is the perfect natural egg replacer.
+It gives these pancakes moisture and lift, so they’re nice and fluffy!
 Here’s what else makes this pumpkin pancake recipe one of my fall favorites:

 - A little flax helps them bind.
 You could use egg if you don’t have flax.